C1 · AdvancedEnglish

 • The new rules are believed to apply to all staff.

-• He is reported to have resigned from the position.
+• He is reported to have resigned.

 4. Causative Passive